-If you believe your rights are being compromised, please discuss this with your care providers or a patient advocate.
-Section patient advocates and facility-level patient advocates are identified by signs posted in each section or you may call (662) 434-1395 for assistance.
-You may also request a review from the 14 MDG Ethics Working Group by calling the Risk Manager at (662) 434-2292.
+If you believe your rights are being compromised, please alert your care providers or a patient advocate.
+Section patient advocates and facility-level patient advocates are identified by signs posted in each section.
+You may also request a review from the 14 MDG Ethics Working Group by calling the Clinical Risk Manager at (662) 434-2292.